chichengmessi/neural_ode_control/README.md

 ## Learning Process

 The following animation demonstrates the learning process of NODEC on simple dynamics, showing the rollout in learned dynamics versus ground truth dynamics.

+The rollout diagram is on left hand side, and the control used during that rollout is on the right hand side.
+The rollouts with the same controller being trained are done both in learned dyanmics (g) and in ground truth dynamics (f).

-As training progresses, we can observe that:
+As training epochs goes, we can observe that:

-- The learned dynamics becomes increasingly accurate compared to the ground truth
+- The learned dynamics becomes increasingly accurate compared to the ground truth (rollout lines getting closer)
 - The control quality improves as the system gets closer to the target state

 ![Learning Process](assets/learning_process.gif)